justusmattern/fang-covid/README.md

 ### Training Splits

-Our [paper](https://aclanthology.org/2021.fever-1.9.pdf) presents results for two training splits, a random training split and a media-seperated split.
-The former follows the standard 5-fold validation framework, the latter seperates training and test split by publishers to test the generalization capabilities.
+Our [paper](https://aclanthology.org/2021.fever-1.9.pdf) presents results for two training splits, a random training split and a publisher-seperated split.
+The former follows the standard 5-fold cross validation framework, the latter seperates training and test split by publishers to test generalization capabilities.

-To replicate the media-seperated split, use the following sources for testing and remove them from the training set:
+To replicate the publisher-seperated split, use the following sources for testing and remove them from the training set:

 - Sueddeutsche
 - FreieWelt